NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 2 - Deployment/README.md

 # Sprint 2 - Deplyment of application on AWS & Azure

+Deploy the application on Ec2 web server and connect to RDS service of databasing on Amazon Deploy the application on Azm web server and connect to SQL azure service on Microsoft Azur

 ## AWS Deployement

 ### Create EC2 instance & configuration :